Michael Meadowcroft: Member of Parliament

 Meadowcroft was amongst those in the Liberal Party who criticised leader David Steel's compromises with the SDP over defence policy and favoured nuclear disarmament.
 He favoured a European defence policy, independent of both the United States and the Soviet Union, and without nuclear weapons.
 After publishing a paper on defence, together with Archy Kirkwood and Simon Hughes, named Across the divide, shortly before the Liberal Assembly voted for an amendment to Steel's defence strategy that required a non-nuclear system, he was jeered by other Liberal MPs and Peers at the 1986 Assembly, and accused of violating collective responsibility for the Liberal front bench.
 Meadowcroft said that they had been assured that the Alliance's joint report on defence would not be published around the same time as their paper and that this promise had not been kept.

-He later served as party spokesman on local government and on housing.
-In one of his final speeches, in 1987, he highlighted the problems of rising housing costs: "We should reduce the immense pressure on the south-east, where house prices, or more accurately, land prices spiral upwards, way ahead of inflation.
-It seems to me that it is no longer possible for young people, as first-time buyers, in the south-east to have the type of housing which we, in the north, would regard as adequate or desirable.
-That will not do."
+He later served as party spokesman on local government and on housing, in particular highlighting the problems of rising housing costs in the south-east of England.

 Meadowcroft was defeated in the 1987 general election by Labour candidate John Battle.
 Some suggested that his approach had been less suited to parliamentary than to municipal politics.